Is the universe friendly, wicked or indifferent?

 There is another way to deal with an uncertain world that doesn’t rely on a false sense of trust in your psychic capabilities.

 Even with aches and pains, my physiology has a fantastic capacity to grow and recover from injuries, even those that arise from my carelessness.
-Likewise, my mind has a plastic ability to evolve and grow and learn new skills.
+Likewise, my mind has a plastic ability to evolve, grow and learn new skills.
 Even my personality has seemed to morph over the years to fit my circumstances better.

 With hindsight (biased as it is), I can reflect on moments that were “hostile” at one time, shape-shifting to appear supportive and benevolent with time.
 The learning I’ve gained from life’s harsh lessons has made me who I am today.
 I wouldn’t trade my past for anything.